Borges Fiction

 El informe de Brodie

-Buenos Aires: Emecé Editores S.A., 1970.
+Buenos Aires: Emecé Editores, 1970

 Doctor Brodie’s Report

-Translation by Norman Thomas di Giovanni in collaboration with the author.
+Translation by Norman Thomas di Giovanni

-New York: E. P. Dutton, 1972.
+New York: E. P. Dutton, 1972

 Originally published as El informe de Brodie on 7 August 1970, these stories were written in the late 1960s in loose collaboration with Norman Thomas di Giovanni.
-Surprisingly removed from the mind-bending tales of fabulism found in Ficciones and El Aleph, with few exceptions—the most notable being the title story, fashioned after Swift’s Gulliver’s Travels—these stories return to the obsessions of Borges’ youth, and feature a vanished Argentina populated by gauchos, fallen women, tango dancers, and knife-fighting compadritos.
-All the usual suspects are there, but depicted with more irony and distance than the younger Borges brought to his “fevers” of Buenos Aires.
+Surprisingly removed from the mind-bending tales of fabulism found in Ficciones and El Aleph, with few exceptions—the most notable being the title story, fashioned after Swift’s Gulliver’s Travels—these stories return to the obsessions of Borges’ youth, and conjure a vanished Argentina populated by gauchos, fallen women, tango dancers, and knife-fighting compadritos.
+All the usual suspects are here, but depicted with more irony and distance than the younger Borges brought to his “fevers” of Buenos Aires.

 The original Spanish edition contains the following stories, presented here with their Hurley titles: